vfmd/vfmd-spec/specification.md

     If no such [block-element end line] is found, the last line in the [input line sequence] is the [block-element end line].

+ 5. <span id="atx-style-header-line-sequence">
- 5. If none of the above conditions apply, and if the first character of the [block-element start line] is a `#` character, it signifies the start of a block-element of type [**atx-style header**].
-The same line is the [block-element end line].
+    If none of the above conditions apply, and if the first character of the [block-element start line] is a `#` character, it signifies the start of a block-element of type [**atx-style header**].
+The same line is the [block-element end line].</span>

+ 6. <span id="blockquote-line-sequence">
- 6. If none of the above conditions apply, and if the first [non-space] character in the [block-element start line] is a `>` character, then the block-element is of type [**blockquote**].
+    If none of the above conditions apply, and if the first [non-space] character in the [block-element start line] is a `>` character, then the block-element is of type [**blockquote**].
-    The [block-element end line] is the next subsequent line in the [input line sequence], starting from and inclusive of the [block-element start line], that satisfies one of the following
+    The [block-element end line] is the next subsequent line in the [input line sequence], starting from and inclusive of the [block-element start line], that satisfies one of the following conditions:</span>
-    conditions:

      1. The line is a [blank line] and is immediately succeeded by another [blank line]